leogsilva/cloudformation-pipeline/README.md

-# Conceptual pipeline for delivery of stacks written in cloudformation
+# Pipeline to Delivery Cloudformation Templates

 This project consists in an environment that creates a pipeline using native AWS tools.
 This Pipeline is used to deliver Cloudformation templates, ensuring reliability to deploy.

+The idea here is design a conceptual pipeline according to DevOps best practices.
+It's a Conceptual pipeline for delivery of stacks written in cloudformation

 At CI (Continuous Integration) step, the pipeline executes these tools to verify Cloudformation templates: